larsthmn/music-quiz/README.md

 ```
 This copies the spotify.json with port 80 to the folders, compiles the frontend and backend and copies all files to
 the release folder.
-Take the whole folder for distribution.
+Take the whole release folder for distribution.
 Start the `rust-backend.exe` in some terminal and connect to the IP of the host computer with your clients.